Unboxed-Software/solana-course/content/solana-pay.md

 ### Build transaction

-You can use a `buildTransaction` helper function creates a Solana transaction using the provided `account` and `reference` public keys.
+You can use a `buildTransaction` helper function to create a Solana transaction using the provided `account` and `reference` public keys.

--   Connect to the Solana network and getting the latest `blockhash`.
+-   Connect to the Solana network and get the latest `blockhash`.
 -   Create a new transaction using the `blockhash`.
--   Add instructions to the transaction
+-   Add instructions to the transaction.
 -   Add the `reference` public key as a non-signer key to uniquely identify the transaction.
--   Serialize the transaction and returning it in a `PostResponse` object along with a message for the user.
+-   Serialize the transaction and return it in a `PostResponse` object along with a message for the user.

 ```jsx
 // build the transaction